Acceleratio/docs-pulse/product-updates/pulse-release-note.md

 title: SysKit Pulse - Release Note
 description: This article describes all new features, improvements and bug fixes delivered in SysKit Pulse.
 author: Hrvoje Bagaric
-date: 25/8/2017
+date: 06/09/2017
 ---

 We’ve shipped __SysKit Pulse__!
 This is the newest addition to our line of products aimed at monitoring servers.
 SysKit Pulse is a free tool and we intend to keep it free.

-Additional great news is that in these few months, we’ve rebranded our company and Acceleratio officially became SysKit!
-In recent turn of events, we decided to rebrand our products as well, including SPDocKit Pulse which became SysKit Pulse.
+ In recent turn of events, we decided to rebrand our products,including SPDocKit Pulse which became SysKit Pulse.
 Here’s our [official rebranding announcement](https://www.syskit.com/blog/rebranding-announcement-syskit).

 SysKit Pulse was developed on the SPDocKit Pulse foundation to add significant performance and user interface improvements.
 Unfortunately, you cannot upgrade from SPDocKit Pulse to SysKit Pulse.